 Procedure for Candidacy

 Applications should include a cover letter and curriculum vitae.
-Review of applications will begin October 21, 2020 and will continue until the position is filled, pending final budget approval.
+Review of applications will begin January 18, 2021 and will continue until the position is filled.

 Dr. Nikki Taylor

 Howard University does not discriminate on the basis of race, color, national and ethnic origin, sex, sexual orientation, gender or gender identity, marital status, religion, disability or protected veterans status.
 Veterans and people with disabilities are encouraged to apply.
 Inquiries regarding provisions for persons with disabilities or veterans status, Equal Employment Opportunity and Title IX should be directed to the Office of Employee Relations and Equal Employment Opportunity at 202-806-1280.